olle/talk-query-response/README.md

  duplication of full Responses, we can easily understand that a consumer implementation cannot just keep a list.
 It would suffice to use a set, and any duplicates will only be kept in one entry._

+#### So, what's in the library?

+Now let's see what we have.

+    query: library.sci-fi
+    reply-to: bookshelf/library.sci-fi#1337

+A new Query is published and we understand the `query` term to mean that there's a _need_ or interest in knowing what books are in the library.
+A successful scenario could arrive at the following Response being received.

+    response: bookshelf/library.sci-fi#1337
+    body:
+      Neuromancer
+      Snow Crash
+      I, Robot
+      The Gods Themselves
+      Pebble in the Sky

+Just as expected.

+### Inversion of flow

+What we've seen in this example scenario is actually an inversion of what could have been implemented as a tightly coupled, chained set of synchronous service calls:

+> A User whishes to view a list of science fiction books through the
+> `Bookshelf` service, which needs to call the `Library` for the list.
+The
+> `Library` service aggregates all sci-fi books by calls to 2 configured
+> services: `Top-3` and `Asimov`.
+Only after both service calls return, can
+> the `Library` respond the user `Bookshelf` and the User is presented with
+> the list of sci-fi books.

+In this type of system, not only are the calls aggregated in time, effectively forcing the user to wait until all calls return, but also to the availability and fault-tolerance of each service.
+This accumulates at the point of the user, making it highly probable that viewing the list of books will fail.

+_There are many ways to work towards better and more resilient solutions, with the synchronous solution as a starting point.
+I'm not trying to say that it is the wrong model.
+The point I'm trying to make, is the very different way of thinking the Query/Response pattern forces us into from the start._